paulrobertlloyd/paulrobertlloyd-v4/src/articles/2002/06/dissertation/index.md

 * ![Presentation slide.](channel_4_1982_slide_2.png "Presentation slide for The Friday Alternative.")
   {.align-bleed .gallery}

-Idents were paired with <cite>Fourscore</cite>, a four-note signature tune composed by David Dundas that, like the figure four, could be adapted to suit a particular mood or theme.
+Idents were paired with ""Fourscore"", a four-note signature tune composed by David Dundas that, like the figure four, could be adapted to suit a particular mood or theme.
 Compared to its rivals, Channel 4 used bright colours, movement, ground breaking technology with a consistent image both on and off screen.
 In turn, Channel 4 became the first channel to have a brand, a visual property to hang on to — something very important to a channel that was going to find it hard competing against three well established channels and a lot of bad press initially.

 > The launch identity has since been lauded as the most innovative corporate solution of the eighties.
 > — Mistry, 1996